Floer Homology with DG Coefficients. Applications to cotangent bundles: The contractible almost existence property

 \begin{proposition} Let $\pi_k(Q)$ be the first nontrivial group among the higher homotopy groups $\pi_j(Q)$, $j\geq 2$.
 Then, if $k=2$, $\ker i_{Q*}$ contains an infinite cyclic subgroup, and if $k>2$ we have: \begin{enumerate} \item $\ker i_{Q*}$ contains a subgroup that is isomorphic to $\pi_k(Q)$. \item let $d\geq 2$ be an integer.
 If some homotopy group $\pi_\ell(Q)$ for $\ell>2$ is not of $d^m$-torsion for any $m\geq 1$, then $\ker i_{Q*}$ is not of $d$-torsion. \end{enumerate} \end{proposition}

-\begin{proof} We prove the first assertion.
-By \cite[Theorem~7.2 and Corollary~7.10]{BDHO} the homology $H_*(\call_0Q;\calf)$ is isomorphic to the homology of the total space of the pullback of the path-loop fibration $\calp_{\star\ri\call_0 Q}\call_0Q\ri \call_0 Q$, whereas $H_*(Q; i_Q^*\calf)$ is isomorphic to the homology of the total space of the pullback of the preceding fibration by the inclusion of constant loops $i_Q:Q\ri \call_0Q$.
-In other words and moreover is the map induced by the inclusion, by \cite[Proposition~9.14]{BDHO}.
-In particular $\ker i_{Q*}$ contains $H_*(\calp_{\star\ri Q}\call_0Q;\Z)$ in positive degrees.
+\begin{proof} As pointed out in \S\ref{sec:def-MorseDG}, the homology $H_*(\call_0Q;\calf)$ is isomorphic to the homology of the total space of the path-loop fibration $\calp_{\star\ri\call_0 Q}\call_0Q\ri \call_0 Q$.
+We refer to \cite[Theorem~7.2 and Remark~13.19]{BDHO} for the proof of this result.
+On the other hand, by \cite[Proposition~9.14 and \S13]{BDHO} we know that $H_*(Q; i_Q^*\calf)$ is isomorphic to the homology of the total space of the pullback of the preceding fibration by the inclusion of constant loops $i_Q:Q\ri \call_0Q$.
+Moreover, via these isomorphisms, the direct map $i_{Q*}$ coincides with the map induced by the inclusion at the level of total spaces in homology (see also the discussion in the paragraph ``Functoriality'' in \S\ref{sec:def-MorseDG}).
+In other words and In particular $\ker i_{Q*}$ contains $H_*(\calp_{\star\ri Q}\call_0Q;\Z)$ in positive degrees.
 Let us now analyse this homology.

 We may identify $\calp_{\star\ri Q}\call_0Q$ with the iterated based loop space $\Omega^2Q$.
 Indeed, denoting by $\SS^2$ the $2$-sphere, by $\SS^0$ the $0$-sphere, by $\Sigma^2$ the double suspension, and by $\mathrm{Map}_*$ the space of based maps, we have canonical identifications